 - Visa fees

 - International airfare to transit city

 In Country Itinerary*:

-Land in Paro, a town situated in one of the most historic valleys in Bhutan.
+Group flight to Paro, a town situated in one of the most historic valleys in Bhutan.
 Paro Valley is known as the “rice bowl” of the kingdom because it produces everything from red rice to wheat, millet, potatoes, apples and seasonal vegetables.
 You will be met at the Paro airport in Bhutan by your guide.
 Drive to Thimphu, the capital city of Bhutan.
 Thimphu is both the political and economic centre of Bhutan, with the most important political buildings in Bhutan, including the National Assembly of the newly formed parliamentary democracy and Dechencholing Palace, the official residence of the King.
 Settle in to your hotel, The Druk, and spend the afternoon touring Thimphu, participating in a gentle hike to Buddha Dordenma, a giant bronze Buddha statue that overlooks Thimphu city.
 Ms. MacMillan presents overview of lectures.